Contribute to development

 The minimum requirements for code contributions are:

-- New and changed challenges should have a corresponding e2e test
+- New and changed challenges must have a corresponding e2e test.

-- All unit, integration and e2e tests must pass locally
+- Linting, as well as all unit, integration and e2e tests should pass locally before opening a Pull Request.

 In case your PR is failing from style guide issues try running

-npm test # check for code style violations and run all unit tests npm run frisby # run all API integration tests npm run protractor # run all end-to-end tests
+npm test # run all unit tests npm run frisby # run all API integration tests npm run protractor # run all end-to-end tests

 Pull Requests are verified to pass all of the following test stages during the continuous integration build.
 It is recommended that you run these tests on your local computer to verify they pass before submitting a PR.
 New features should be accompanied by an appropriate number of corresponding tests to verify they behave as intended.